 To replace a filter:

-Close the two filter shutoff cocks (two on DDC S60, one on Volvo D13) on the filter mounting head and unscrew the old filter from mounting.
+Close the filter shut-off valves (two on DDC S60, one on Volvo D13) on the filter mounting head (if applicable) and unscrew the old filter from mounting.

 Failure to relieve cooling system pressure may result in personal injury.